-Applicants must fill in a prepared form and submit it together with examples of their work to the Curator of the Schools before September 25th.
+Applicants must fill in a prepared form and submit it together with not more than four examples of their work to the Curator of the Schools before September 24th.
 This application must be accompanied by a letter addressed to the Committee on Instruction, stating in detail the necessity for requesting Free Tuition.